blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-BiggerBazaar/README.md

 ![contact](https://i.imgur.com/gPBrPrQ.png)

 ## Changelog
+- 1.13.13 Changed how money related stuff is handled with ShareSuite, since it was still causing issues in certain scenarios.
+Using ShareSuite's provided method to add money now.
+- 1.13.12 Added option to drop items directly into the players inventory (AddItemsDirectlyToInventory).
+If ShareSuite is used, ShareSuite still has its own setting for this (ShareSuiteItemSharingEnabled) which if set to false also drops items directly into the corresponding player's inventory.
+If set to true, it drops on the floor and ShareSuite's rules apply.
+- 1.13.11 Accidentally left out some code for the Bazaar breaking the display items with last patch, especially in multiplayer.
+Oops.
+- 1.13.10 Fixed lunar coin for money pod transaction no longer working when using ShareSuite money-sharing.
+- 1.13.9 Yet another compatibility fix, hopefully simultaneously making AutoItemPickup and BetterUI work properly with BiggerBazaar display items for good
+- 1.13.8 Edge Case Mod incompatibility with AutoItemPickup fixed.
 - 1.13.7 Lunar Pod wasn't working properly with Ephemeral Coins.
 - 1.13.6 Fix for update.
 - 1.13.5 Compatibility withg BetterUI.